-Without getting the right nutrients before, during, and after your WOD, you might as well hang up your speed rope and stop going.
-Nutrition is the most important aspect of your training and your overall success.
-Consuming the right nutrients is fundamental to maximize athletic performance and potential by repairing muscle tissue and optimizing recovery.
+Without getting the right nutrients before, during, and after your workout, you might as well hang up your speed rope and stop going.
+Post-workout nutrition is the most important aspect of your training and your overall success.
+Consuming the right nutrients is fundamental to maximize athletic performance and potential by repairing lean muscle tissue and optimizing recovery.
+Exercise capacity, performance and recovery from exercise can be enhanced by evidence-based nutritional interventions through the manipulation of different nutritional variables (i.e., nutrient composition, quantity, and timing of nutrient ingestion.)
+[R].

-Protein plays a vital role in building and rebuilding muscle mass and strength, due to its essential amino acid profile.
-Protein is rich in (BCAAs) branched-chain amino acids, which stimulate protein synthesis (muscle building) and decreases proteolysis (muscle mass breakdown.)
+Protein plays a vital role in building and rebuilding muscle mass and strength, improving body composition, and optimizing recovery.
+Protein is rich in branched-chain amino acids BCAAs, Leucine, Isoleucine, and Valine which stimulate protein synthesis (muscle building) and decreases proteolysis (muscle mass breakdown.)

 Delayed onset muscle soreness or the pain that you typically feel several hours to a couple of days after intense bouts of exercise, is caused by small-scale tissue damage or tears to the muscle fibers.
-Essential amino acids provide the fuel for reducing exercise-induced muscle damage and accelerating the recovery process.5 Therefore, adding protein to your post-wod nutrition strategy is vital to fuel your results.
-You CrossFit for a reason, and I'm guessing you don't just do it just to lift heavy weight as many times as possible.
-It's about getting in shape, losing weight, getting stronger, increasing muscle mass, and being healthy.
+The essential branched chain amino acids, that you derive from protein post-workout provides the critical fuel you need to reduce exercise-induced muscle damage and accelerate the recovery process [R].
+Therefore, adding protein to your post-workout nutrition strategy is vital to fuel your results.
+Everyone has a goal, and your work out for a reason and I'm guessing you don't just do it just to lift heavy weight as many times as possible.

 Glycogen is the major fuel source produced from glucose found in Carbohydrates.
-Glycogen plays a major role in supporting energy demands during high-intensity training and explosive movements such as those in CrossFit.3 For rapid recovery from prolonged exercise, it is important to replenish glycogen stores to initiate muscle repair and adaptation.4
+Glycogen plays a major role in supporting energy demands during pro-longed high-intensity training and moderate exercise.
+[R].
+Depletion of glycogen stores is the main factor in the onset of fatigue during exercise [R].
+For rapid recovery from prolonged exercise, it is important to replenish glycogen stores to initiate muscle repair and adaptation [R].
+Carbohydrates can be utilized within your post-workout nutrition strategy to influence the restoration of endurance capacity during high-intensity training [R].

 CARBOHYDRATE RICH FRUIT